-Membership Companies shall nominate to the Returning Officer individuals for each position to be filled.
-Nominations may be made electronically or during IBIS meetings to the Returning Officer.
-Nominations may be made by any individual regardless of affiliation with a Membership Company.
+Nominations for each office to be filled may be made by any individual regardless of affiliation with a Member Organization, to the Returning Officer, electronically or during IBIS meetings.
 Self-nominations are permitted.
 A nomination is valid only with the consent of the nominated individual.